xmtp/libxmtp/TECHNICAL_OVERVIEW.md

 This type of topic structure will reveal the number of payloads being sent to the user.
 Privacy measures on the message headers mean that sender information is not publicly visible.
 The fact that a message was sent to an account is not tied to a specific user action (assuming sufficient volume) and so the harm here is reduced.

-There may be future plans which would result in higher privacy protections around how many messages have been received, however that is still an open area.
+Better privacy protections around message receipt volume is an open area of research.

 **Adding and removing installations**